microsoft/onnxruntime/docs/reference/api/csharp-api.md

 ```
  * ORT_SEQUENTIAL - execute operators in the graph sequentially.
  * ORT_PARALLEL - execute operators in the graph in parallel.
-See [../how-to/tune-performance.md] for more details.
+See [How to tune performance](../../how-to/tune-performance.md) for more details.

 ### NodeMetadata
 Container of metadata for a model graph node, used for communicating the shape and type of the input and output nodes.